Ybakman/YoloV2/README.md

 4- Lastly, reshape again into => (d1,d2,depth,minibatch_size)

 Now, we made pooling with asymmetric padding on the right and bottom side.
-If you want to make it on left and top side apply this conv layer =>  0 0
+If you want to make it on left and top side, apply this conv layer =>  0 0
                                                        0 1

 The last 3 steps are implemented in YoloPad(x) function The symmetric padding part is implemented in the pooling function just before Yolopad(x)